Babydoll Face Yorkies, Extreme Babydoll Yorkie, Babydoll Teacup Yorkies, Babydoll Parti Yorkies in MD

 Food Dish I prefer the ceramic bowl for the dry food. that is what I use with them here.
 They stay nice and dry.
 Any toy breed dog, must have food and water at all times.
 There tummy is very small and they only eat a few pieces at a time.
 If they are not able to get to the food and water, you can have a low sugar problem.
 Every few hours they will need to snack on food.
 We give you a quart size container of puppy food they are on.
 Since dog food in general is a nightmear and causing bad health, We will let you know what puppy food the babies are on.
 We advice you to keep them on the same food.
 If you change the diet they may not eat it or get sick.

-I also give them Honey Comb cereal when I leave for work or at bedtime if they are tiny.
+The very tiny yorkies I give them Honey Comb cereal when I leave for work or at bedtime if they are tiny.
+Break up in small pieces.
 This is important because if they do forget to eat it helps keep the sugar up level up too.
 I put 2 in there bed, and they love them and are waiting for you to leave so they can have the sweets!!!
 However, I use them while they are getting use to the new home and are eating well.

 *Chews - I always use products that are USA made.
 Nylabone Healthy Edibles are wonderful for puppies and adult dogs.
 (These are made from real food not plastic).
 It melts or pieces are so small they will not choke.
 I get the chicken flavor for puppies it is easier for them to digest.

 *Always use a harness with any Toy Breed dog.
 The throat area is very sensitive and can cause a collapsed trachea...
 We hand make Comfort Harnesses, ask to see them!